Beyond the Lascar Group: Definable groups

 \begin{cor} The induced homomorphism $G/f \inv( cl(\la \Sh \ra)) \to \lc/ cl(\la \Sh \ra)$ is continuous, i.e. the inverse image of any compact subset is $\bigwedge$-definable with parameters. \end{cor}

+\propref{grmain2} applies, in particular, to the top commensurability class of a group $G$, namely the generic definable subsets.
+Here the results of \cite{patterns} apply directly, there is no need for locality, and $\lc$ is compact; nevertheless, the distance between $\Sh$ and $\lc$ reflects the level of approximateness.
+For instance we have, from \thmref{grmain} (3):

-\begin{cor} Let $G$ be a definable group in some theory $T$, and let $\CU$ the core space of $T^+$ (on the torsor sort $D$).
-If the image of $G$ in $Aut(\CU)$ is trivial (in particular, if $Aut(\CU_D)$ is trivial), then then for any generic, symmetric definable $X \subset G$, we have $X^{12} =G$. \end{cor}
+\begin{cor} Let $G$ be a group, let $X$ be a symmetric definable subset commensurable to $G$.
+Let $T^+$ be the associated theory of a $G$-torsor $D$, $\CU$ the core space of $T^+$ on the torsor sort $D$, and let $C=Aut(\CU)/\fg$ be the canonical compact Hausdorff group associated to $(G,\cdot,X)$.
+If $C=1$ then $X^{12} =G$. \end{cor}

+It suffices of course that the image of $G$ in $C$ be trivial.
+The corollary gives, in principle, a compact model for slowly converging approximate subgroups $\Lam$, i.e. where $\Lam^m=G$ but the smallest such $m$ is large.
+Whether it can be improved to a Lie model depends, in part, on an effectivization of the theory of normal conjugacy classes in locally compact groups.

 \begin{question} How far can the 12 in \thmref{grmain} be improved? \end{question}